Pathoschild/canimod.github.io/guides/using-mods.md

 If you've done everything above, the hard part is done!
 To install a mod, just unzip it into the game's `Mods` folder.
 To uninstall a mod, just delete it from the `Mods` folder.

-There two main places to download mods:
+There are two main places to download mods:

 * [Nexus Mods](https://nexusmods.com/stardewvalley) has a huge repository of mods available.
 * [The official Stardew Valley forums](http://community.playstarbound.com/forums/mods.215/)